 Editor – has access to all posts, pages, comments, categories, tags, and links.

-Author – can write, upload photos to, edit, and publish their own posts.
+Author – can write, upload photos, edit, and publish all posts.

-This is another important of WordPress feature that should never be overlooked.
-Though some tutorials may not have considered adding it to this kind of post it is important for the admin to know about WordPress shortcode.
+This is an important feature of WordPress that should never be overlooked.
+Though some tutorials may not have considered adding it to this kind of post, the admin needs to know about WordPress shortcode.

 Therefore plugins are the main reason WordPress shortcodes exist.
 Many plugins will include shortcodes and often it’s only a matter of finding it and copying and pasting the shortcode where you’d like it to display when the page is rendered to your user.